DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 ## 6. Start lining up your references

-You’ll need a couple of references for your application.
-Your references will confirm how they know you and if they know any reason why you should not work with children.
+You’ll need a couple of people who can give you a reference when you apply.
+They'll confirm how they know you and if they know any reason why you should not work with children.

-When you apply, you'll need to include details of your references.
-If a training provider offers you a place and you accept, they'll contact your references to find out more about you.
+If a training provider offers you a place and you accept, they'll use your references to find out more about you.

 ## 7. Engage with the world of schools and teaching